Investigation underway after body found on Mill Creek Road in Smyth Co.

 The body was taken to the Roanoke Office of the Chief Medical Examiner’s Office for an autopsy.

-The person’s identity has not yet been released, pending the notification of next of kin.
+The person has been identified, but a name has not yet been released pending the notification of next of kin.

 According to the release, the sheriff’s office said it will release more information as the investigation progresses.